odnr93/routilux/docs/source/user_guide/error_handling.rst

 Error Handling Strategies
 -------------------------

-FlowForge provides four error handling strategies:
+Routilux provides four error handling strategies:

 **STOP** (Default)
    Stop execution immediately when an error occurs.
 The flow status is set to